 The museum has fascinating and interactive exhibits spanning the history of the transport industry covering road, rail, marine and air and space travel.

-The museum’s car collection which covers vintage cars right through to the Red Bull Formula 1 racing car is reason enough to visit, even for those only mildly interested automotive history.
+The museum’s car collection which covers vintage cars right through to the Red Bull Formula 1 racing car is reason enough to visit, even for those only mildly interested in automotive history.

 The space exhibits are also particularly impressive.
 See the mars rovers, the capsule used by Felix Baumgartner in the Red Bull Stratos space jump and experience what it’s like to be in a space station in a huge revolving cube.

 All of the exhibits are family-friendly with fun games and interactions throughout the tour.
 A great attraction for anyone travelling with kids.

 The Swiss Transport Museum is open 365 days of the year between 10.0 am – 6.00 pm in summer and 10.00 am – 5.00 pm in winter.
 Prices vary according to the attractions.
 See here for ticket prices.

 On your second day in Lucerne, get out of the city and enjoy a quintessential Swiss Alps mountain experience.
 There are a number of fantastic day trips from Lucerne to choose from including Mount Pilatus, Mount Rigi and Mount Titlis.

 I recommend Mount Titlis, the tallest of the three at over 3,000m above sea level.